 Latest articles

-Thousands of travelers from all over the world visit this holy Christian place every day.
-Recently added crosses, rosaries and other attributes.
+Thousands of travelers from around the world visit this Holy Christian site every day.
+Recently, more crosses, rosaries, and other religious items have been added.

 The Hill of Crosses

-The Hill of Crosses is a sacred site, where pilgrims travel from all over the world
+The Hill of Crosses is a sacred site, where pilgrims come from across the globe

 Holy Site of Christianity